yuluqinn/CCM-site/README.md

 ## Course policies and FAQ

 **Auditing**:
-We can't accommodate more auditors at this point.
+We can't accommodate in-person auditors.

 **Collaboration and honor code**:
 We take the collaboration policy and [academic integrity](https://cas.nyu.edu/content/nyu-as/cas/academic-integrity.html) very seriously.
 Violations of the policy will result in zero points and possible disciplinary referral.
 You may discuss the homework assignments with your classmates, but **you must run the simulations and complete the write-ups for the homeworks on your own.** Under no circumstance should students look at each other’s code or write ups, or code/write-ups from previous years of this course.
 Do not share your write up or code with any of your classmates under any circumstances.

-**Dropping your lowest homework**:
-At the end of the semester, we will drop your lowest homework grade (in terms of % correct).
-We still encourage you to complete all of the homeworks, as we designed them to help solidify the course material and we hope they will be valuable to you.
-However this drop policy gives you flexibility if unexpected circumstances arise.

 **Late work**:
 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.

 **Extensions**:
-If you are requesting an extension, email the teaching team (instructors-ccm-spring2020@nyuccl.org) and explain the reason.
+If you are requesting an extension, email the teaching team (instructors-ccm-spring2021@nyuccl.org) and explain the reason.
 You must submit a request for extension at least 24 hours before the due date of the assignment.

 **Regrading**:
 If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
 This will prompt us to regrade the entire assignment and could lead to your grade being either raised or lowered depending on what the regrade finds.
 You can submit a regrade request via gradescope.